bradzickafoose/Sprint-Challenge--Hash-Blockchain/README.md

 ## Description

-This sprint challenge is divided up into three parts:  Hash tables (24 points), blockchain (12 points) and a short interview (20 points).
-There is also a stretch goal in the blockchain section which should only be attempted after the rest of the problems have been completed.
+This sprint challenge is divided up into three parts:  Hash tables coding, blockchain coding, and a short interview covering parts of hash tables and blockchain.

 ## Interview Questions

 During your challenge, you will be pulled aside by a PM for a 5 minute interview.
-During this interview, you will be expected to answer the following three questions:
+During this interview, you will be expected to answer the following two topics:

-  * 1. What is a blockchain and how does it work?
-  * 2. What is an array and how does it work?
-  * 3. What is a hash table and how does it work?

-You will receive points at the PM's discretion based on the following criteria:

-  * 20: Would love to have this person on my team!
-  * 14: Wouldn't mind working with this person.
-  * 10: Knowledge is lacking OR poor communication skills
-  *  6: Knowledge is lacking AND poor communication skills
-  *  2: You get 2 points for showing up
+Explain in detail the workings of a dynamic array:
+* What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
+* What is the worse case scenario if you try to extend the storage size of a dynamic array?

+Explain how blockchain networks remain in consensus:
+* What does a node do if it gets a message from another in the network with a new block?
+* Why can't someone cheat by changing a transaction from an earlier block to give themselves coins?

 ## Project Set Up